-The compensation plan for 2001 while you are employed as Executive Vice-President of Sales and Marketing for West TeleServices Corporation is outlined below:
+The 2002 compensation plan for your employment as Executive Vice President of Sales and Marketing for West Corporation is as follows:

-- Your base salary will be \$190,000.00.
-Should you elect to voluntarily terminate your employment, you will be compensated for your services through the date of your actual termination per your Employment Agreement.
-This will be reviewed on an annual basis and revised, if necessary in accordance with the consumer price index. - You will be eligible to receive a monthly performance bonus based on 2001 WTSC revenue growth.
+- 1. Your base salary will be \$190,000.00.
+Should your employment terminate before the end of the year, you will be compensated for your services through the date of your actual termination per your Employment Agreement.
+This will be reviewed on an annual basis and revised, if necessary, in accordance with the consumer price index. - 2.
+You will be eligible to receive a monthly performance bonus based on 2002 WSTC revenue growth.
 This monthly bonus will be calculated by multiplying year-to-date revenue growth times the incentive factors indicated below.
 A negative calculation at the end of any given month will result in a loss carry forward to be applied to the next monthly bonus calculation.
 All bonuses will be paid within 30 days of the end of the month.